gcampb41/horse-racing-scraper-v4/README.md

 ./rpscrape.py -d 2020/10/01 -r gb
 ```

 To scrape a particular course or region, use the -c or -r flags with the course or region code.
-Use the -y flag for the year and -t flag for the type of racing, flat or jumps.
+Use the -y flag for the year and -t flag for the type of racing (flat, jumps, or all).
+If -t is omitted, all is assumed.

 ```
 ./rpscrape.py -c 2 -y 2015-2020 -t jumps